 Registering Your Pet

 If you have any pet cats or dogs, they will need to be registered to your property.
-If they are currently unregistered, please complete the registration form(PDF, 192KB), providing proof of desexing and any other applicable paperwork.
+If they are currently unregistered, please complete the online animal registration application form, providing proof of desexing and any other applicable documentation.

 Pet registrations may be transferred from another municipality, free of charge, providing the animal is microchipped and proof of payment is provided.

-If they are already registered in Baw Baw Shire and have moved house, please email the Compliance Team to notify them of the change.
+If they are already registered in Baw Baw Shire and have moved house, please complete the online form or email the Compliance Team to notify them of the change.